 Find healthy snacks rich in vitamins, minerals, and even whole grains.
 Have fresh fruits and vegetables on hand at all times.
 If you make healthier food choices, you're more likely to avoid stress eating, which can ultimately improve your quality of sleep.

-Bananas, cherries, and a glass of milk rank and some of the top foods to consume for a bedtime snack because of how loaded with nutrition they are.
+Bananas and cherries are some of the top foods to consume for a bedtime snack because of how loaded with nutrition they are.
 You want to avoid anything with processed sugar, caffeine, or alcohol.
 These items all contribute to waking up through the night and consist of unnecessary calories.

-In addition to TeaMi's ability to optimize digestion, it removes substances from your system that harm your quality of sleep.
-By improving your quality of sleep, you're able to exercise more and have a clearer mind to make better eating decisions before bed and during the day.
+By improving your quality of sleep, you're able to exercise more and have a clearer mind to make better eating decisions before bed and during the day.!